-How to Save Money on Dog Grooming, Dog Training & Dog Supplies
+How to Save on Dog Grooming Services

-1. Do it yourself
+1. Do It Yourself

 Some dogs may cost more when it comes to grooming them; however, it all depends.

-Sometimes, you just have to go to a professional, whether it's because you don't have the time to groom your dog yourself, you're scared or you just want to rest and have someone else do it for a change while you watch and learn.
+Sometimes, you just have to go to a professional, whether it's because you don't have the time to groom your dog yourself, you're scared or you want to rest and have someone else do it for a change while you watch and learn.
 There are ways to save here too.

 Coupons for dog grooming services are all over the internet.
 Sites like Groupon and RetailMeNot.com offer discount codes on professional dog grooming services all the time.
 Sign up to get alerts for deals in your area and hunt those down as soon as possible.

-When you brush your dog on a regular basis, it keeps his coat tangle free, reduces shedding and stimulates the hair follicles for a shiny coat.
+Not only is brushing important for keeping your dog's appearances, reducing shedding and dematting his coat, stimulating the hair follicles for a shiny coat, but it can extend the time between visits to the groomer, too.
 It’s also a wonderful bonding time and provides the opportunity for you to check for any skin problems and lumps.

-6. Loyalty discounts
+6. Ask About Loyalty Discounts

-Unfortunately, they don't advertise this – you'll have to find a local groomer by Googling “dog grooming near me” and then call them up to inquire about any loyalty discounts.
+On top of online discount coupons, many pet grooming salons offer loyalty discounts and free services for regular visits.
+Buy your pup’s grooming sessions in blocks to reap the rewards.
+Unfortunately, they don't advertise this so you'll have to find a local groomer by Googling “dog grooming near me” and then call them up to inquire about any loyalty discounts.

-7. Ditch the fancy stuff
+7. Ditch the Fancy Stuff

 Stick to the ‘no frills’ 8-week rule and you’ll more than halve your costs.
 All of this can also be done at home with next to nothing spent on dog supplies.

-8. Choose a short clip
+8. Choose a Short Clip

-9. Discounted services
+9. Seek Out Discounted Services